 Edits Shown in Word’s Change Tracker

 We use Word to show our edits.
-The change tracking feature allows you to see changes made directly in your manuscript.
+The track changes feature lets you see changes made directly in your manuscript.
 When complete, we provide two Word documents.
 One with changes shown and one with changes applied.
-If you don’t have Word we can help you find a free program that will let you see our edits and notes.
-Just reach out and let us know!
+We can help you find a free program to see our edits and notes if you don’t have Word.
+Just let us know!

 Therefore, regardless of how you access the change tracker, you can ask questions or respond to notes directly in the document and send it back to us for revision.